-Wondering what to wear for engagement photos?
-This monumental shoot will be your first foray into the wonderful world of wedding photos and so you’ll want your engagement photo outfits to be on point.
+Wondering what engagement photo outfits to wear?
+This monumental shoot will be your first foray into the wonderful world of wedding photos and so you’ll want your engagement shoot outfits to be on point.
 Not only will your engagement photo shoot leave you with some stunning snapshots that you’ll cherish for a lifetime, but it may even help you pin down a wedding photographer for your big day.
 We’re here to give you the lowdown on selecting fashion so that your engagement pictures turn out amazing.

 Here are a few tips for choosing your engagement photo outfits.

 Decide on your colour palette

 Time to head back to elementary school art class!
 Give yourself a refresher on complementary colours to make sure the engagement photo outfits you and your fiancé(e) want to wear don’t clash.
 We suggest that you consider your photo shoot location, then choose a statement colour and build both your outfits around that.

 Skip the matching outfits